szistvan@chem.u-szeged.hu

 +36 62 34 3255

 István Szilágyi obtained his PhD in chemistry at the University of Szeged in 2006.
 After holding postdoctoral positions in Australia and Switzerland, he was appointed as senior lecturer at the University of Geneva in 2009.
-He was one of the recipients of the Lendület grant of the Hungarian Academy of Sciences in 2017, therefore, he moved to the University of Szeged, where he is an Assistant Professor and Leader of the Biocolloids Research Group.
+He was one of the recipients of the Lendület grant of the Hungarian Academy of Sciences in 2017, therefore, he moved to the University of Szeged, where he is an Associate Professor and Leader of the Biocolloids Research Group.
 His research focuses on synthesis,

 characterization and application of novel hybrid materials composed of inorganic nanoparticles, biocatalysts and polymers.